ballardian house

 [plans] moritz ganssauge

-What is a type of architecture that would belong to a fictional literary œuvre while it is not described within it.
+What is a type of architecture that would belong to a fictional literary œuvre though it is not described within it.
 It would expand the territory of this fictional narrative by diagrammatically absorbing some of it structural features.

 A Ballardian is such an invention.
 It is a type of house that cannot to be found in J. G. Ballard’s work while operating similarly to some of its characteristics.
-In Ballard, the world appears as an extention of the emotions of the protagonist, a state of mind made landscape.
+In Ballard, the world appears as an extension of the emotions of the protagonist, a state of mind made landscape.
 I suggest a house that stands halfway between this mind and the projected world.
 In this cosmic scheme, the house is both the continuation of the mind operating similarly and the element that, beyond itself organizes or forces the world — an intermediary screen acting as an agent.

 Set in the midst of a sandy ground with a number of rocks, the environment evokes a desert.
 Made of two near identical structures, posed at an angle and apparently held by a central hinge, the house, entitled ballardian four is splitting and folding the horizon arrowed by two lines of rocks.
 The world out there is made by the house.
 The two parts of the construction constitute separate but connected elements: while one section of the house is accessible and may accommodate a living inhabitant, its double is inhabited only by a stone.
 The landscape thus enters the building and becomes trapped in this museum-like space: like a vitrine, the closed-off structure holds its contents in a state of being looked at.
 Building and landscape are contingent, organizing one another in a reciprocal exchange of qualities.
 It articulates a notion of doubling, coupling, and splitting — processes that continue throughout the exhibition.